vectordotdev/vector/docs/specs/component.md

 - Emission
-  - MUST emit immediately after egress of raw network bytes regardless if the transmission was successful or not.
+  - MUST emit immediately after egress of raw network bytes regardless of whether the transmission was successful or not.
     - This includes pull-based sinks, such as the `prometheus_exporter` sink, and SHOULD reflect the bytes sent to the client when requested (pulled).
   - MUST emit *after* processing of the bytes (encryption, compression,